micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/udp_echo/index.md

 - Connect the mini-USB port to the USB-OTG2 port.
 - Connect the ethernet cable to the ethernet socket.

-The board it should look like this:
+The board should look like this:
 ![](images/olimex_ethernet.jpg)

 Now flash the board by typing the next command: